Dances Patrelle & Diversity

 JE: Justin, in 2009 you wrote a ballet, Murder at the Masque: The Casebook of Edgar Allan Poe, in honor of Dances Patrelle’s twentieth anniversary and the two-hundredth anniversary of Poe’s birth.
 What motivated you to write a ballet, in particular?
 Tell us about your love of Poe, and the relationship you see between the art of the short story and ballet.

 Justin Allen: Francis had spoken to me many times about wanting to choreograph a mystery ballet.
 I found the idea odd, but it still itched at the back of my mind.
 What would a mystery ballet be like?
-First, I did some thinking about what sort of mystery would make a good ballet.
+First, I did some thinking about what sort of mystery would make good ballet.
 I knew that Edgar Allen Poe had invented the detective story, so I did some reading.
 No sooner did I make the acquaintance of Auguste Dupin in Poe’s story “Murders in the Rue Morgue”, then I knew that here was our detective.
-Poe has all kinds of things to suggest him, but what drew me in most was that his stories are almost universally driven by emotion.
+Poe has all kinds of things to suggest to him, but what drew me in most was that his stories are almost universally driven by emotion.
 That’s why I think they appeal so much to adolescents.
 The motivations of Poe’s characters, while often outlandish, are visceral and clear.
-It is thrilling to feel with him those sort of gut-wrenching emotions that lead characters to despair, hate, fall in eternal love, resort to vile revenge.
+It is thrilling to feel with him those sorts of gut-wrenching emotions that lead characters to despair, hate, fall in eternal love, resort to vile revenge.
 The story I created was meant to hit on themes that I thought would appeal to Francis, especially heartbreak and jealousy.
 The relationship between ballet - story-ballet in particular - and short stories more generally, is not clear to me.
 But, the relationship between ballet and the stories of adolescents is palpable.
 Innumerable ballets come from fairy stories, coming-of-age stories, the stories of first love.
 And, those are the stories that are formative to all of us… Who wouldn’t want to engage with all of that?

 JE: Francis, what gave you the confidence to take a chance on a new writer?
 Why did you choose Patrick Soluri to compose the music?

 FP: Justin had a book published, Slaves of the Shinar, with another to be published later that same year, Year of the Horse.
 They are two books from totally different genres, understand.
 Having read them and loved the characters, I had no trepidation in taking a story from Justin at all.
 It worked, and I think one of the keys to that was that Justin and I have such a great communications process.
 Many times I said to Justin, “I have to see it on the stage.
 Nothing can take place off-stage.”
 He always made it work.
-We went through the process, and got a very good story.
+We went through the process and got a very good story.
 As for Patrick, this was not our first collaboration.
-He was a student at Manhattan School of Music, and had composed a piece called Negoni.
+He was a student at Manhattan School of Music and had composed a piece called Negoni.
 It was a ballet piece, and he was looking for a choreographer.
 The Vice President and Dean of Performance of MSM asked if I would listen to it, and give him some idea of where to find a choreographer.
-I did, and called Patrick asking if I could choreograph it myself.
+I did and called Patrick asking if I could choreograph it myself.
 He said yes, and we were off.
 I choreographed it on teenagers: Jonathan Poretta, who is now a principal at Pacific Northwest, and Ilona Wall, who formerly danced for the Suzanne Farrell company, and is now our rehearsal director.
 Later, Dances Patrelle commissioned Patrick to write the music for Madame X, followed by Murder at the Masque, and then I worked with him again on a ballet for the Cuyahoga Valley Youth Ballets, Fancy Nancy.

-JE: Finally, Francis, what do you think characterizes the unity of classical Ballet?
+JE: Finally, Francis, what do you think characterizes the unity of Classical Ballet?